Maycon1993/Devices-docs/surface/surface-usb4-dock.md

 - **Core commercial manageability features**: Equipped with essential capabilities such as PXE boot,[<sup>1</sup>](#references) WMI, and MAC address passthrough[<sup>2</sup>](#references)  for streamlined IT operations.
 - **Universal compatibility**: Designed to work with Surface devices[<sup>3</sup>](#references) and compatible with numerous USB-C®, USB4®, and Thunderbolt™ 4 devices.
 - **Compact and lightweight**: At 206 grams (7.2 ounces), USB4 Dock includes tactile indicators for easier port wayfinding.
-- **Designed with sustainability in mind:** Contains more recycled materials than any previous Surface Dock, including **100% recycled tin, 100% recycled gold, and 50% recycled plastics**.
+- **Designed with sustainability in mind:** Contains more recycled materials than any previous Surface Dock, including 100% recycled tin, 100% recycled gold, and 50% recycled plastics.

 :::image type="content" source="images/surface-usb4-dock.png" alt-text="Screenshot of USB4 Dock.":::